DavidHostler/NattyOrNot/README.md

 The primary goal of this app is to showcase a complete web application with machine-learning powered capabilities.

 It demonstrates not just how easy basic web development is with Python and Javascript- but also how to make use of a binary classifier network using Tensorflow.
+Additionally, this project is run 100% locally on the hardware of any user who clones this repo.
+This means that when you upload pictures, I cannot see them because they are still on your device and have no way of reaching the internet.
+I feel that this should be obvious, but I'd like to make laypersons comfortable with this project too for the sake of spreading the novelty.

 ## STEPS